josem-amatriain/archlinux.install/README.md

 1. Set BIOS to boot using UEFI.

 Press F12 to choose the boot device.
-We must to choose UEFI boot from USB
+We must choose UEFI boot from USB

-1. If the USB device is not detected the boot image says: Waiting 30 seconds...
+1. If the USB device is not detected then the boot image says: Waiting 30 seconds...
-You must to unplug and plug the usb device.
+You must unplug and plug the usb device.
 The device will be recognized and you can continue.

-1. If your screen is a modern one with very high resolution the console text will be unredable.
+1. If your screen is a modern one, with very high resolution, the console text will be unredable.
 You must change console font:

 ```
 setfont iso01-12x22.psfu.gz